wrt1900ac/opensource/l_03Mar14_SDK_v3.5_OpenWRT/v3.5/ReadMe.txt

   The default username for OpwnWrt is 'root', and there is no default password set.
   The unit will ask you to set a default password after you login to the UI.

-How to ipdate from OpenWrt to Belkin/Linksys
+How to update from OpenWrt to Belkin/Linksys
   Login to the WRT1900AC web UI
   Select the 'System' Tab, and then 'Backup / Flash Firmware' tab In the 'Flash new firmware image' section click the 'choose file' button and select your firmware